Devparihar5/ivy/README.md

 ```

-If you want to set up testing and various frameworks it\'s probably     best
+If you want to set up testing and various frameworks it's probably     best
 to check out the [Contributing - Setting
 Up](https://unify.ai/docs/ivy/overview/contributing/setting_up. html#setting-up)
 page, where OS-specific and IDE-specific instructions and video